kfoozminus/cheatsheets/kubernetes.md

   - `kubectl get deploy booklistkube2` will now show the scaling up event
   - `kubectl describe services <service-name>` shows 4 endpoints as `IP:4321` (4 different IP and one common port).
     - creating replicas will automatically be added to the service
-    - QJenny - Here `port` is `--port` (I don't know what it does).
-TargerPort is `--targer-port` - the one we exposed in Dockerfile.
-NodePort is 31562.
-The one we're gonna use to access the service from browser.
-I guess NodePort is mapped to TargetPort
   - open `kubectl get pods -w`, `kubectl get deploy -w`, `kubectl get replicaset -w` in 3 pane and scale/edit a deployment in another pane and see the changes :D
     - replicaset name + different extension = different pod name
     - scaling up/down doesn't change the replicaset name - because old pods are useful. but updating deployment replaces every pod - so new replicaset name and pod name.